Starting a Business in Central Saanich

 Zoning and Building Use

 Before you sign a lease or purchase a commercial space, it is important to confirm that your business use is permitted on the property and the required parking is available.
 You can do that by checking the zoning map to determine the property zoning and then consult with the land use bylaw for the regulations relating to that zone.
 Permitted uses are located in Part 5, Section 38; parking regulations are found in Part 6.
+Refer to the related documents and links above for reference information.

 Every building is designed and constructed for a particular type of use or occupancy, so it is best to check with building inspection staff to be certain that the building works for your proposed business.